astercea/astercea/README.md

 I am a second-year Computer Engineering student passionate about mobile application development and modern web technologies.
 I love building real-world solutions and exploring the latest tech trends. 🚀

-Currently, I am a volunteer developer and actively working on the **MicroSkills** platform.
+Currently, I am a volunteer developer and actively working on the **Fexio Labs** platform.
 I also leverage AI-driven tools to optimize my workflow and problem-solving. 🤖

 ---